Hero image for Understanding AI Models: A Beginner's Complete Guide (2026)

 Larger models (hundreds of billions+):

 But size isn’t everything.
-Training data quality, techniques, and architecture matter enormously.
+Training data quality, techniques, and architecture matter a lot.
 A well-designed smaller model can outperform a poorly designed larger one.

 Open vs. Closed Models